Vehicular Homicide

 Under North Carolina law, “serious injury” is any physical injury causing great pain and suffering.
 It is found in cases involving injuries requiring hospitalization or resulting in lost wages.
 In cases involving a previous DWI conviction anytime within the preceding 7 years, the more serious charge of Aggravated Felony Serious Injury applies.
 A Class E felony, this charge subjects you to harsher penalties, a longer jail sentence, and the permanent loss of your driving privilege.

-Why You Need DeMent Askew & Johnson:
+Why You Need DeMent Askew Johnson & Marshall:

 Cases involving DWI-related deaths or serious bodily injuries require the legal expertise only an attorney experienced in these matters can offer.
 These cases are delicate.
 They impact the community at large, attract the focused attention of the public, and placing the highest political pressure on law enforcement.